-When us ed in freezing or below freezing temperatures, the precautions should be taken: ☐ Fresh water and drainage systems - preparations to avoid freeze-ups.
-Propane gas (if so equipped) and sufficient power is needed for protection possible freeze-ups on the propane gas regulator.
-Keep in mind that more fre furnace operation will substantially increase battery draw and propane gas to the propane gas to the propagation of the propaga During cool weather usage, ventilation or addition of a dehumidifier m quired to reduce condensation.
-Check outside extrusions on compartment doors, locks, slide outs, windows, vents, etc., for frozen moisture before operating to avoid damage to parts.
-COND ENSATION condition vapor pre ation is a natural phenomenon.
-The amount of condensation will vary with climate as, particularly the relative humidity.
-Condensation occurs because there is water esent in the air.
-When the temperature reaches the "dew point" the water vapor in ordenses and changes to a liquid form. entilation or the use of a dehumidifier (customer supplied) will assist in controlling ensation.
-Suggestions to eliminate warm moist air:
+When used in freezing or below freezing temperatures, the precautions should be taken:

+- Fresh water and drainage systems preparations to avoid freeze-ups. - Propane gas (if so equipped) and sufficient power is needed for protection from possible freeze-ups on the propane gas regulator.
+Keep in mind that more frequent furnace operation will substantially increase battery draw and propane gas use. - During cool weather usage, ventilation or addition of a dehumidifier may be required to reduce condensation. - □ Check outside extrusions on compartment doors, locks, slide outs, windows, vents, etc., for frozen moisture before operating to avoid damage to parts.